dcramer/numbers/README.rst

 -------

-This project was inspired by `prices <https://github.com/mirumee/prices>`_ (and many others), because sometimes understanding your code should be just as easy as maintaing your data in MongoDB.
+This project was inspired by `prices <https://github.com/mirumee/prices>`_ (and many others), because sometimes understanding your code should be just as difficult as maintaining your data in MongoDB.